SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 ![tip-jar-with-money-inside-on-a-counter](/uploads/sam-truong-dan-627874-unsplash.jpg "tip-jar-on-counter-with-money")

-**I'm with You For The Money:**
+### **I'm with You For The Money**

 Be upfront with how much you are willing to pay.

 I think it’s ridiculous.
 Salary negotiation shouldn't be a game of poker.
 I experienced the agony once, and I really didn’t know what was going on.
 Should I show my hand first?
 Should I try and get them to show me?
 I read that supposedly $1 million in salary is left on the table during a person’s lifetime due to poor salary negotiation.

 Companies offering their "bottom dollar" are companies not willing to invest in their employees.
 Pay an employee what they are worth.. not what minimum wage says they could "survive" on.
 How can an employee work effectively if they are constantly worrying about their next meal?
 Stop haggling, and don't let them haggle you.
 Determine what is fair based on the industry and the workforce available to you, and BE FAIR.
-Employees will respect reasonable offers without insult, and while they may try to negotiate?
-Odds are, if your dollar amounts are super different, you're not a good employee/ employer match anyways.
+Employees will respect reasonable offers without insult.
+If they know they were low-balled they might take the job but start the job looking for a new one immediately.
+They know what they are worth, even if you think you got one over on them.

-**It's Over:**
+### **It's Over**

-Overall, millennials just value jobs that offer some sort of flexibility, decent pay and benefits, and bosses that actual care about them.
+Overall, millennials value jobs that offer some sort of flexibility, decent pay and benefits, and bosses that actual care about them.
 I don't think that's ridiculous, far-fetched, or outlandish.

 Creating flexible options, leveraging little details that say "I care", and paying people fairly will be more than enough to create the foundation of your companies brand.
 Employees love the details.
 "Oh Ginny!
 You should come work for BLAH BLAH.
 They let you bring your dog to the office!".
 Making your job and company something that your employees want to tell the world about is all the marketing you really need to keep HR flooded with brilliant resumes.